-All candidates for the master's degree are required to successfully complete an oral or written comprehensive examination.
+Candidates for the master's degree may be required to successfully complete an oral and/or written comprehensive examination.
 See program area for specific requirements.
-Upon request by the student, the graduate coordinator clears the student to take the final comprehensive examination.

 Date for Examination.
 At least six weeks before graduation the student should set a date with the Graduate Advisory Committee for the comprehensive examination.